DavidBurela/TechEdAusWinPhone/README.md

 Downloading
 --------
-The application is available for free on the Windows Phone 7 marketplace.
+The 2013 version will be available on the marketplace after certification.

+You can download the .xap right now to sideload onto your device https://github.com/DavidBurela/TechEdAusWinPhone/releases

 How I built it
 --------